 Return to Contents Chapter 17: Aldehydes and Ketones.
 Nucleophilic Addition to C=O Ch 17 contents

-The Baeyer-Villager Reaction
+The Baeyer-Villiger Reaction

 Baeyer-Villager of an ketone